ayb-neenopal/test/ETLTESTINGDOCUMENT.md

 ## Before Making a Data Pipeline Testing Strategy

-The following things should be known and doc                                               umented well:
+The following things should be known and documented well:

 ### 1. Identify Key Components of Your Data Pipeline
 Write down each stage of your data pipeline and functions involved.